 From day one I have always been a little different, a little rebellious to the tyranny of life.
 From a young age, I was always arguing against the assumptions made by grown men in the pub about the less advantaged and oppressed, then later congratulated by my parents for standing my ground and giving them my all.

 Then I almost killed a man.
 I was about 13.
 It was New Years Eve and he grabbed me from the armchair I was sitting in and ordered me to dance.
 He was drunk.
 I wasn’t interested.
-After 3 times of saying no, get off me and him continuing to pull me like a rag doll I kicked him in his stomach sending him backwards into the TV standing cracking his head as he fell to the ground.
+After 3 times of saying no, get off me, he continued to pull me like a rag doll.
+I kicked him in his stomach sending him backwards into the TV cracking his head as he fell to the ground.
 He must have been 16st, it was a hefty fall.